-Our Master of Science in Nursing program has five Nurse Practitioner (NP) tracks that will deepen your expertise in the type of patient care that you feel passionate about: Adult-Gerontology Acute Care, Adult-Gerontology Primary Care, Family, Pediatric Primary Care, and Psychiatric-Mental Health.
+Our Master of Science in Nursing program has four Nurse Practitioner (NP) tracks that will deepen your expertise in the type of patient care that you feel passionate about: Adult-Gerontology Acute Care, Family, Pediatric Primary Care, and Psychiatric-Mental Health.

-Admission to the Nurse Practitioner (NP) tracks is offered one time per year, for the fall.
+Admission to the Adult-Gerontology Acute Care, Family, and Pediatric Primary Care NP tracks is offered one time per year, for the fall.

 A BSN degree GPA of 3.0 on a 4.0 scale (as listed on BSN transcript).

 An active, unencumbered Indiana or Compact RN license.